 In 2014, I began experimenting, during which I noticed that I would delve into unrealised or unfinished projects, that had either been shelved or archived, hoping they would be forgotten, or in this case, awaiting their resurrection – I liken it to an ‘archaeology of the self’.
 This reunion with my past works signified my need for the material object more than ever, - not only subverting, reworking and inserting these into my current ideas, but also, pushing this ancient medium.
 My experiments resulted in what I see as an ongoing series of objects.
-Under the title ’Collecting Gestures’ – later presenting a small selection of these, together with a wall based piece called ‘Mutatis Mutandis’ in the BTG’s ‘Woven Art 14’ exhibitions.
+Under the title ’Collecting Gestures’ – later presenting a small selection of these, together with a wall based piece called ‘Mutatis Mutandis’ (originally created for the MM1 Project) in the ‘Woven Art 14’ exhibitions curated by Hillu Liebelt.

 ‘Collecting Gestures’ display a set of citations, alluding to the figure, form and self.
 Subtle, abstracted, distorted and symbolic in their translation, they have become organic systems that communicate a new type of ‘body dialogue’ - a continuous thread manifest in my work, which has developed and shifted from my ‘immediate’ dealing with the figure in subsequent works.
 In complete contrast, ‘Mutatis Mutandis’ makes full use of the figure as a sacred object, where the woven tapestry treatment acts as an embellishment or adornment as the gesture.
 Although these two works are from different periods, and adopt different approaches, they are intrinsically connected to each other.